Updated: Mar 31

 There are so many reasons to share why I love bellydance and I just am so excited to share them with you!

 You may be curious why bellydance and not another form of dance?
-Don't get me wrong I love all forms of dance, but bellydance has pulled at my heart strings and has really helped me to develop myself holistically especially as a woman.
+Don't get me wrong I love many forms of dance, but bellydance has pulled at my heart strings and has really helped me to develop myself holistically especially as a woman.
 If you'd like to give it try, check out some of my bellydance classes here!

 Bellydance has taught me to love my body.
 Growing up I didn't have the best influences when it came to body image, awareness, or respect.
 So when I found dance and the community of dancers that all looked so different, my awareness started to change.
 I started to be less judgmental to my own body and in turn less judgmental towards others.
 I learned to love the unique qualities and features I possessed~ thicker thighs, large booty, small breasts, petite and not very tall.
 I've learned to embrace my appearance and my uniqueness and have learned to love what I used to think were "flaws".
 Everyone is beautiful in their own unique way and loving your body is one of highest forms of self-love.